 - It’s not going to pay the bills immediately, you have to see it as a business that will grow, not as an immediate revenue source.

-- Some investment may be required (but if you start here like I did, it’s only a $1 a day).
+- Some investment may be required (but if you start here like I did, it’s less than a $1 a day).

 The Bottom Line